On Model Identification and Out-of-Sample Prediction of Principal Component Regression: Applications to Synthetic Controls: Main Results

-\begin{proof} Using identical arguments to those used in the proof of Corollary \ref{cor:param_est}, we have that Assumption \ref{assumption:balanced_spectra} implies $\snr \geq c\rho \sqrt{(n \wedge p) / r}$, and Assumptions \ref{assumption:subspace_incl} and \ref{assumption:balanced_spectra_test} imply $\snr_{\test} \geq c\rho \sqrt{(m \wedge p) / r}$.
-Plugging these bounds into Theorem \ref{thm:test_error} completes the proof. \end{proof} For the following discussion, we suppress dependencies on $(K, \gamma, \sigma, r)$ and log factors, assume $\rho = \Theta(1)$, and only consider the scaling with respect to $(n, m, p)$.
-Corollary \ref{cor:test_error} implies that if $p = o(n n_\min)$ and $n = o(p^2)$,\footnote{Practically speaking, this condition is not binding.
+For the following discussion, we suppress dependencies on $(K, \gamma, \sigma, r)$ and log factors, assume $\rho = \Theta(1)$, and only consider the scaling with respect to $(n, m, p)$.
+Corollary \ref{cor:test_error} implies that if $p = o(n n_{\min})$ and $n = o(p^2)$,\footnote{Practically speaking, this condition is not binding.
 If $n = \Omega(p^2)$, then we can sample a subset of the training data to satisfy the condition.
-Hence, this condition is likely an artefact of our analysis.} then the out-of-sample prediction error vanishes to zero both in expectation and w.h.p., as $n, m, p \rightarrow \infty$.
+Hence, this condition is likely an artifact of our analysis.} then the out-of-sample prediction error vanishes to zero both in expectation and w.h.p., as $n, m, p \rightarrow \infty$.
 If we make the additional assumption that $n = \Theta(p)$ and $p = \Theta(m)$, then the error scales as $\tO(1/n)$ in expectation.
 This improves upon the best known rate of $\tO(1/\sqrt{n})$, established in \cite{robust_pcr, pcr_jasa}; notably, these works do not provide a high probability bound.
-We re-emphasize that our setting considers fixed design points, thus our generalization error bounds do not rely on distributional assumptions regarding $\bX$ and $\bXp$.
-In contrast, \cite{robust_pcr, pcr_jasa} require i.i.d. covariates to leverage standard Rademacher tools for their analyses.
+Additionally, \cite{robust_pcr, pcr_jasa} require i.i.d. covariates to leverage standard Rademacher tools for their out-of-sample analyses.
+In contrast, we consider fixed design points, thus our generalization error bounds do not rely on distributional assumptions regarding $\bX$ and $\bXp$.
 Finding the optimal relative scalings of $(n,m,p)$ to achieve consistency remains future work.